Skip to content

 Our Purpose

 In 2016, the McMillan Family Foundation, Inc. in partnership with the Indiana District 1 Firefighter Training Council established the Multi Agency Academic Cooperative (MAAC) Foundation in order to better serve all public safety professionals.
 The MAAC Foundation has been charged with developing training opportunities for firefighters, police officers, and EMS.
 This is being achieved through the offerings of combined classroom and practical application programs that provide advanced levels of critical thinking and functioning in preparedness and response.
-Moreover, MAAC is dedicated to supporting and meeting the needs of existing Indiana District 1 training sites.

 Our History

 Through a partnership with the Indiana District 1 Training Council, the MAAC offers a realistic, hands-on approach to emergency services training.
 Together, we have created a state-of-the-art campus that serves as a leading provider of safety, emergency preparedness and response training.
-The 28-acre campus in Valparaiso, Indiana, offers quality instruction built to meet National Fire Protection Association requirements.
+The more than 30-acre campus in Valparaiso, Indiana, offers quality instruction built to meet National Fire Protection Association requirements.
 Features include a 7,000 sq. ft. indoor training area, three 45-person classrooms, a tactical building, a 4-story drill tower, a live burn building, a flashover trainer, residential home training structures, a vehicle extrication area, a virtual reality simulator and a multitude of training props.
+There is also a new MAAC HQ being constructed and Kathryn Hall, which will allow K9 teams and other responders to train indoors during inclement weather.
 Firefighters training at the MAAC can leave their equipment at their home station so they don’t have to be taken out of service.
-The center can host six or seven departments at a
+The center can host six or seven departments at a time, rotating between different set-ups, without having to worry about a shortage of equipment.

 Scroll To Top